Get a quote

 During the day you will only have to carry your day bag with your essentials (extra layers, water, snacks, sun cream, medications, waterproofs etc).
 Your main bag will be transported by vehicle or horses each day and you will have access to it every evening.

-What is the weight limit for the hand luggage and checked luggage for the domestic flight?
+What is the weight limit for the hand luggage and checked luggage for domestic flights?

 Do I need any specific documents with me?